Russia's Putin wants new economy, warns on protests

 Aware that he faces skepticism from investors as well as the political opposition, Putin reiterated his commitment to a sound fiscal policy, a floating currency and free capital flows.

+“Russia not only needs a deficit-free budget but a budget with a reserve of resilience,” Putin said.

+In another move to reassure investors, Putin named Boris Titov, the former head of a business lobby group, as his ombudsman to help defend the rights of company owners and directors in court battles.

-He said Russia would not impose restrictions on capital flows, $80 billion left the country last year in a sign of a lack of confidence in its economy, and underlined how far it has come since the Soviet Union collapsed in 1991.
+Putin said Russia would not impose restrictions on capital flows - $80 billion left the country last year in a sign of a lack of confidence in its economy - and underlined how far it has come since the Soviet Union collapsed in 1991.

-Michael Phillips, a partner at Apax Partners LLP, told Putin during a meeting later on Thursday that he welcomed his promise of “transparency, stability and trust”.

 But some investors said they had heard similar words too often in the past to believe they would see action now.